 Kathmandu (“The City of Temples”) is the capital of Nepal.
 It is located in the north western part of the Kathmandu valley to the north of the Bagmati River.
 Kathmandu is the largest and populous metropolitan city and the center of history, culture and economy of Nepal.
 It is a home to a number of World heritage sites and often referred to as the “Gateway of Nepal Himalayas”.

-Nepal is a landlocked sovereign nation, strategically located between China and India.
+Nepal is a landlocked sovereign country, strategically located between China and India.
 Nepal is located in Southern Asia in the Northern and eastern hemispheres of the Earth.
 Nepal shares its borders with the Indian States of Uttarakhand, Uttar Pradesh, Bihar, West Bengal and Sikkim in the south, east and west; while it is bordered by China in the north.
 Nepal is separated from Bhutan by Sikkim.
-At the south eastern edge of Nepal, lies the independent nation of Bangladesh.
+At the south eastern edge of Nepal, lies the independent country of Bangladesh.
 Nepal contains 8 of the world’s 10 highest mountain peaks including, Mount Everest and Kanchenjunga.

 Regional Maps: Map of Asia